ternaris/marv-robotics/docs/install/docker.rst

    $ ./scripts/enter-container
    marv@ce:~$ marv --help

-The scanroot is mounted as ``/scanroot`` inside the container.
+The scanroot is mounted read-only as ``/scanroot`` inside the container.
 Be aware of that when creating your own configuration.

 Adding your own code